JasonSilvestri/VengeanceRCL/VengeanceRCL/wwwroot/docs/Official/ViralExposeVideoScript.md

-﻿# GiveSendGo.com/DDE Adapt Viral Exposé Video Script AI Narrators Official
+﻿# DDE GiveSendGo Adapt Viral Exposé Video Script AI Narrators Official

  `DDE™ Viral Exposé Video Script` Discovery acts as a basic (_original_) blueprint for the architecure of how we will create a storyboard, handle scenes, etc.